GarrettS/Singular-Health/README.md

 * Schedules are hard to adhere to.
 Patients and doctors are frequently late.

+* Submitting insurance claims is annoying.

+* Finding available providers matching a location and insurance coverage is hard.

 ## Synopsis:
 Let patients manage their own records with the app.
 Patients can also inquire and share records and share media (photos, videos, files) with new or existing providers.
 Let physicians communicate and schedule directly with patients through the app, bypassing unskilled medical office staff.
 Eliminate billing with automatic contractual payments.